 Martin Hirsch, MD

 Consultant Gynaecologist at Oxford University Hospitals, UK.
 Special interest in core outcome sets and endometriosis.
 Managing team member.

 Head of Department of Obstetrics, Gynecology and Reproductive Medicine at Cochin University Hospital (Paris, France).
 Has held central positions in numerous societies (ESHRE, AAGL, SEUD, SFEG, SIFCP, EEL).
 His academic and clinic contributions on adenomyosis and endometriosis are enormous.

 Professor at Shanghai OB/GYN Hospital, and the Department of Biochemistry and Molecular Biology, Fudan University Shanghai College of Medicine.
 Adjunct professor at Michigan State University College, USA.
 He is credited as being the first to propose and provide evidence that endometriosis is an epigenetic disease.
 He is an associated editor for several journals and his publications have contributed significantly to our knowledge on endometriosis.

 Consultant Gynecologist and adjunct professor at University of Aarhus, Danmark.
 Her field of clinical and scientific interest is gynecological imaging, including adenomyosis, endometriosis and malignant disease.
 She has published significantly in this field and is a highly appreciated member of several working committees and consensus groups.

-Chief executive of the World Endometriosis Society (WES) and chief editor of endometriosis.org.
-Contributed to several guidelines and consensus work.
-A powerful patient advocate with a long track record of raising awareness of endo and adeno.
+Chief executive of the World Endometriosis Society (WES) and editor-in-chief of endometriosis.org.
+She has published more than 45 papers and chapters in endometriosis and contributed to multiple guidelines and consensus works.
+A powerful patient advocate with a long track record of raising awareness of endometriosis and adenomyosis.

 Prof. Zephne van der Spuy